jkeiththomson/catalog/README.md

 - Initialize the database with its default catalog items

 ### 8. Enable the new web app
-- Disabled the default app
+- Disable the default app
-- Enabled the catalog app
+- Enable the catalog app

 ### 9. Add Google+ log in to web app
 - Remove hard coded IP addresses, replace with domain name